BlankHeart0/Knight/README.md

 * __Steed :__ The Virtual Machine to run Knight programs(Knight Assembly)
 * __Duke :__ A toy System to show Knight program's behavior

-***If you want to have a great experience in reading and coding Knight or KnightAssembly programs, please install Knight extensions.They are in extension directory***
+***If you want to have a great experience in reading and coding Knight or KnightAssembly programs, please install Knight extensions.They are in extension directory.***

 ## Build
 ```shell